Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Introduction

+While effective, they have limitations such as sensitivity to initialization, difficulty in determining the number of clusters and handling noise, scalability and interpretability issues and outlier sensitivity.
+Additionally these methods are limited to Euclidean distances (k-means and hierarchical clustering), to finding geometric structures and to unsupervised learning.

+Beyond the previously mentioned methods, machine learning algorithms, including decision trees, random forests, and neural networks, are also utilized for pattern identification in flight trajectory data.
+However, limitations include sensitivity to data availability, lack of standardization, and challenges in result interpretation \cite{zhourobustness}.
 As can be seen, overall, while the existing research works have made significant contributions to the field of analysing high-dimensional flight trajectory data, there are still limitations that need to be addressed in future research to improve the accuracy, reliability, and scalability of these methods.

-To overcome all these difficulties, this paper prooses using Topological Data Analysis (TDA) for the analysis of airport patterns and the anomalies in spatiotemporal flight trajectories.
-TDA is a powerful analytical technique that can help to overcome some of the limitations of existing methods.
-TDA is a mathematical framework that uses tools from algebraic topology to extract topological features and structure from complex data sets, such as flight trajectory data.
+To overcome existing limitations, this paper proposes the use of Topological Data Analysis (TDA), a mathematical framework using tools from algebraic topology.
+TDA offers advantages in identifying topological features, simplifying complex data, handling noise, comparing datasets, and building predictive models \cite{chazal}.

-One of the main advantages of TDA is that it can help to overcome the problem of overfitting by identifying the underlying structure of the data in a way that is more robust to noise and outliers.
-TDA can also help to address the issue of limited data availability by allowing for the integration of different data sources and the extraction of meaningful insights from incomplete or noisy data.
-Another advantage of TDA is that it can help to address the problem of scalability by allowing for the analysis of large and complex datasets using parallel computing techniques.
-TDA can also help on the issue of the lack of standardization by providing a flexible and adaptable framework that can be applied to a wide range of data formats and types.
+A key strength of TDA lies in its ability to identify underlying structures and patterns in data with enhanced resilience to noise and outliers.
+For instance, Casacuberta et al. \cite{casacuberta} demonstrated this by estimating the intrinsic dimension of a point cloud in a high-dimensional space, revealing that the real dimension of the data was less than that of the ambient space.
+TDA also proves beneficial in mitigating the challenge of limited data availability, enabling the integration of diverse data sources and extracting meaningful insights from incomplete or noisy datasets.
+Furthermore, TDA offers a solution to scalability issues by facilitating the analysis of large and complex datasets through parallel computing techniques.
+Additionally, TDA addresses concerns related to the lack of standardization by providing a flexible and adaptable framework applicable to a broad spectrum of data formats and types, and it works no matter the initial domain is and can give conclusions only based on the data input no matter where this data comes from.
+This allows the researcher extract some initial conclusions excluding the domain of the data.